 5. Brahmacharya - Don’t sleep with your trainer.
 Remember guys, it’s the same principle as don’t sleep with your yoga teacher.
 More so, it’s the practice of refraining from using your sexual energy to manipulate others to get your way.

 Alas, I must confess.
 I’m still not quite sure, which of these sacred yogic principles earned me the respect that secured my position with the in crowd.
 It really came out of nowhere.
 Like usual I ran.
 Did my abs.
 And then I stretched a bit.
 Just a couple of splits later and they were welcoming me in with open arms.

-To learn more about happiness, yoga, or relationships, check out How To Create More Happiness & Meaning In Your Life With Charlie Knoles, The Complete Guide To Yoga With Tara Stiles, and How To Have The Greatest Relationship Of Your Life.
+To learn more about how to have a great relationship, happiness, or yoga, check out our video courses How To Have The Greatest Relationship Of Your Life, How To Create More Happiness & Meaning In Your Life, and The Complete Guide To Yoga.

 About the Author